thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 ..
 ATTENTION::
     Try to not confuse this with `BTSTextCorpus`_, `BTSCorpusObject`_, `BTSTextContent`_ or `BTSObject`_.

-`BTSTCObject`_ ("Berlin Text System Text Corpus Object") is a `BTSCorpusObject`_ describing what is in effect a folder with other computer things.
-The general convention is that a `BTSTCObject`_ maps to some physical place or thing and its `BTSTCObject`_ descendants are parts of it.
+`BTSTCObject`_ ("Berlin Text System Text Corpus Object") is a `BTSCorpusObject`_ describing what is logically very similar to a folder with other computer things.
+Semantically, in general a `BTSTCObject`_ maps to some physical place or thing and its `BTSTCObject`_ descendants are parts of it.
 Example: ``〈Pyramidentexte〉`` contains ``Pyramide Pepis I.`` contains ``〈Sargkammer〉`` contains ``〈"Wartesaal"/vestibule〉`` contains ``〈Westwand〉`` contains 26 `BTSText`_ instances.
 As you can see there is no particular schema to these names, and ever representing them in some sort of path language will be quite challenging due to their liberal use of weird characters.

 A `BTSTCObject`_ notably may possess a `BTSPassport`_ describing what effects to extended object metadata.
 It does not have any fields beyond what it inherits from `BTSCorpusObject`_.